temirlanmur/mesto/README.md

 ## Проект: Место

 ### Description
-This project was completed as a part of my training in Yandex Practicum (Sprint #4).
+This project was completed as a part of my training in Yandex Practicum (Sprint #5).

 It represents a single page I made based on the provided design specification.

 The page supports adaptive design.
-Javascript is included to display a popup menu.
+Javascript is included to display popup menus.
+Additionally, profile information can be changed and image card can be added through JS.

 ### Tech
 For this project I have used HTML, CSS, and vanilla JS.